kristianfreeman/omniauth-patreon/README.md

 You may view the Patreon API documentation [here](https://www.patreon.com/portal/).

-This project is a fork from [omniauth/omniauth-uber](https://github.com/omniauth/omniauth-uber), reconfigured for the Patreon API 🙂
+This project is a fork from [omniauth/omniauth-uber](https://github.com/omniauth/omniauth-uber), reconfigured for the Patreon API.
+A lot of the inner workings were inspired by Discourse's [discourse-patreon](https://github.com/discourse/discourse-patreon) code - thanks all!
+On the shoulders of giants, as it were 🙂

 ## Installation